Gorgo (film)

-Gorgo is a 1961 science fiction giant monster film directed by Eugène Lourié, an international co-production of the United Kingdom, the United States, and Ireland.
-The story is about a ship’s captain and his pearl diving crew who, with other fishermen on an island and an orphaned boy, discover and capture a gigantic amphibious sea creature and take it to London for public exhibition.
-This results in the creature's much larger mother invading London in search of her offspring, causing catastrophic destruction across the city.
+Gorgo is a 1961 British science fiction monster film directed by Eugène Lourié and starring Bill Travers and William Sylvester.
+When an undersea volcano sends tremors throughout the Atlantic, a prehistoric creature is unleashed from under the sea.
+The crew of a salvage vessel capture the gigantic amphibious sea creature and take it to London for public exhibition.
+It results in the creature's much larger mother invading London in search of her offspring, causing catastrophic destruction across the city.

 Plot

 Captain Joe Ryan is salvaging for treasure off the coast of Ireland when a volcano erupts, nearly sinking his ship.
 Ryan and his First Officer and friend, Sam Slade, take the ship to Nara Island for repairs.
-Before the Harbour Master, Mr McCartin, arrives to assist them, the crew meet Sean, an orphan, who assists McCartin: he invites them to see his collection of ancient Viking relics.
+Before the harbourmaster, Mr McCartin, arrives to assist them, the crew meet Sean, an orphan, who assists McCartin: he invites them to see his collection of ancient Viking relics.
 Ryan finds himself intrigued by a relic bearing the image of a creature that Sean calls "Ogra, the sea spirit".